 - Add eggs one at a time, blending for about 2 minutes.

-- Add sour cream; blend well until all ingredients are fully incorporated.
+- Add sour cream and almond extract; blend well until all ingredients are fully incorporated.

 - Pour into 3 (8-inch) cake pans sprayed with Baker's Joy.

-- Cool layers before turning out of pan.
+- Cool layers before turning out of the pan.

 - Freeze layers for half an hour or up to one week, well wrapped.

-- Thaw slightly before frosting cake with buttercream frosting (recipe below).
+- Thaw slightly before frosting cake with buttercream frosting (recipe in the blog post).

 Perfect Buttercream Frosting